AlaaMahmoud20/1st_one/README.md

 # 1st_one
-this repo for learning git hub course
+this repo for learning git hub course.